Mirantis/mke-docs/content/docs/configuration/backup-restore/external.md

    {{< callout type="tip" >}}

-   To deploy multiple MKE 4k clusters, you may want to create a unique username per cluster instead of the default `mke4backup`.
+   To deploy multiple MKE 4k clusters, you can create a unique username per cluster instead of the default `mke4backup`.
 For more information, refer to the official AWS documentation, [What is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).